Unit 3: Advanced Topics & Disease Prevention¶

 What this means for your client:

-You covered metabolic health extensively in Unit 2.
-Here's how it connects to cancer.
+You covered metabolic health extensively in Unit 2, and here's how it connects to cancer.

 Excess body fat, particularly visceral (abdominal) fat, is linked to increased risk for at least 13 types of cancer.
 These include breast (postmenopausal), colorectal, endometrial, esophageal, kidney, liver, gallbladder, stomach, pancreatic, ovarian, thyroid, multiple myeloma, and meningioma.